tc39/notes/es7/2016-09/sept-27.md

 Istvan Sebestyen (sitting in CH...): No, that was a mistake on my side...
 Sorry...
 I wanted to keep the original TR number (but 2nd Edition), which I think it is TR/104?
 I do not have the Ecma TR list in front of me....

-LB: Need to arrange further Test262 work
+LBR: Need to arrange further Test262 work

 (discussion, re: agenda ordering, etc)